pypa/pip/docs/html/development/contributing.rst

 The ``master`` branch in the main pip repository gets updated frequently, so you might have to update your branch at least once while you are working on it.

+Thank you for your contribution!

 Becoming a maintainer
 =====================

 If you want to become an official maintainer, start by helping out.

-As a first step, we welcome you to triage issues on pip's issue tracker. pip maintainers provide triage abilities to contributors once they have been around for some time and contributed positively to the project.
+As a first step, we welcome you to triage issues on pip's issue tracker. pip maintainers provide triage abilities to contributors once they have been around for some time (probably at least 2-3 months) and contributed positively to the project.
 This is optional and highly recommended for becoming a pip maintainer.

-Later, when you think you're ready, get in touch with one of the maintainers and they will initiate a vote among the existing maintainers.
+Later, when you think you're ready (probably at least 5 months after starting to triage), get in touch with one of the maintainers and they will initiate a vote among the existing maintainers.

 .. note::